matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contracts.md

 # Smart contract development

-zkSync 2.0 allows developers to build projects using the same programming languages and tools used to build on Ethereum.
+zkSync Era allows developers to build projects using the same programming languages and tools used to build on Ethereum.

 ## Solidity support